IV estimation of causal hazard ratio: Identification and estimation of the causal hazard ratio

-where $\mathbb{P}_n$ denotes empirical average and $W$ denotes the covariates in a regular Cox model.
-To account for unmeasured confounding, we considered a weighted version of \eqref{ee:cox} by applying weight function $\omega(Z,X)$ to the at risk process $I(Y\geq y)$ for each time point $y$.
-Our weighted analysis is similar in spirit to inverse probability weighting techniques commonly used in survival analysis to account for censoring \citep{robins1992recovery}, observed confounding \citep{hernan2000marginal} and to detect early differences in survival times \citep[weighted log-rank test, e.g.][]{fleming2011counting}.
+Our weighted analyses here and in \eqref{eqn:weighted} are similar in spirit to inverse probability weighting techniques commonly used in survival analysis to account for censoring \citep{robins1992recovery}, observed confounding \citep{hernan2000marginal} and to detect early differences in survival times \citep[weighted log-rank test, e.g.][]{fleming2011counting}.